Leadership Overview

 Allison Moran - Chief of Staff

 Allison Moran, the Chief of Staff at International Medical Corps, directs strategic initiatives and operational alignment across the organization.
-Moran oversees critical projects that advance the non-profit's mission, ensuring seamless execution of programs focused on clean water, sanitation, and hygiene facilities.
-This leadership role involves close collaboration with other senior leaders to optimize resource allocation and enhance program delivery in challenging environments.
-Moran drives efficiency by streamlining internal processes and supporting the development of new initiatives that address urgent health needs, including infectious diseases treatment and nutrition programs.
-The Chief of Staff ensures that the organization's operational framework effectively supports its global reach and impact.
-By managing key internal communications and stakeholder engagements, Allison Moran reinforces the organization's commitment to transparency and accountability in all its humanitarian efforts.
+Overseeing critical projects, Allison Moran ensures seamless execution of programs focused on providing clean water, sanitation, and hygiene facilities, alongside comprehensive mental health and nutrition services.
+This leadership role involves close collaboration with departmental heads to optimize resource allocation and enhance program delivery in challenging environments.
+By streamlining internal processes, the Chief of Staff supports the organization's mission to treat infectious diseases and implement vital medical training.
+Moran's focus remains on driving efficiency and impact in development programs, directly contributing to the organization's global reach and effectiveness in underserved regions.

 Mohammad Abulawi - Acting Deputy